gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Threading/README.md

 .NET platform provides `System.Threading.Tasks.Parallel` class that contains a bunch of static methods allowing to execute the tasks in parallel.
 But what if you want to temporarily switch them to a sequential execution mode?
-For example, this can be useful when you to want to check a multithreading bug, and running tasks sequentially may give a good hint on where the bug resides.

 Of course, you can do that manually, for example, by changing `Parallel.ForEach` method to `foreach` C# language keyword.
 But this is a lot of manual error-prone work!